Key CPC conclave next week set to approve unprecedented third term for Xi Jinping - ExBulletin

 Key CPC conclave next week set to approve unprecedented third term for Xi Jinping

-Xi, 68, holding all three centers of power in China – secretary general of the Communist Party of China (CPC), chairman of the powerful Central Military Commission (CMC) the general high command of the army and the presidency – will attend the “high profile of the Party” of the Party on Monday, a lengthy commentary by the state-run Xinhua News Agency said on Saturday.
+Xi, 68, holding China’s three centers of power – General Secretary of the Communist Party of China (CPC), Chairman of the powerful Central Military Commission (CMC) the general high command of the army and the Presidency – will attend the high profile of the Party Plenum Party on Monday, a lengthy commentary from the state-run Xinhua news agency said on Saturday.

 The Plenum will be held from November 8 to 11.